QuarkNerd/blog/thands/_posts/2019-11-22-Redux-Hooks.md

 The `useSelector` hook is called when the component renders and only causes a re-render if the result of the selector is different to the previous result.

-`mapStateToProps` returns an object containg all individualy specified values of state as fields, which `connect` compares with shallow equality checks to determine if re-rendering of individual values is necessary.
+`mapStateToProps` returns an object containing all individually specified values of state as fields, which `connect` compares with shallow equality checks to determine if re-rendering of individual values is necessary.
 In contrast, `useSelector` uses a default strict comparison `===`, which allows us to extract a single value.
 This leaves you with a few options if you want to retrieve multiple values from the store.

 1. Call useSelector() multiple times, with each call returning a single field value (as above).